- Treatment for erectile dysfunction with Spedra®

 Driving and operating machinery

 Spedra® may cause dizziness in some people.
-Do not drive or operate machinery if affected.
+Do not drive or operate heavy machinery if affected.

 Storage information